Ryo Yoshizawa: 2016–2020: Rising popularity and breakthrough

+2021–present: Acclaim in television and film

 From October 2022, Yoshizawa took on his first lead role in Getsuku (Golden Time) drama, PICU: Pediatric Intensive Care Unit, playing the role of Takeshiro Shikota.
 It is also his first doctor character since his debut and the average viewer rating of the drama was 8.5%.
 He reprised his role for the special drama and spin-off of PICU: Pediatric Intensive Care Unit, which aired in April 2024.

-Yoshizawa was questioned by the police after an incident on December 30, 2024, where he had drunkenly entered a neighbor's apartment without permission to use their restroom.
-As a result, Asahi Beer dropped their endorsement deal with him and Shochiku delayed Baban Baban Ban Vampire indefinetly.
-On the other hand, Iris Ohyama announced that it would continue its contract with him, earning praise online.
+Yoshizawa alongside actress Aoi Miyazaki starred in a Netflix mystery & romance comedy movie, In Love and Deep Water, that premiered in November 2023 which Yuji Sakamoto was the screenwriter.

-Yoshizawa stars in Lee Sang-il's 2025 film Kokuho.
+Yoshizawa stars in Lee Sang-il's 2025 film Kokuho (lit.
+National Treasure).
 He plays Kikuo Tachibana, a yakuza's son who performs as a woman in kabuki.
 The film is based on the novel by Shuichi Yoshida and tells the story of two men from different backgrounds who become rivals in kabuki, one a yakuza's son and the other a kabuki heir, in postwar Japan.
-Kokuho (lit.
-National Treasure) has been officially selected for the 57th Directors' Fortnight at the 78th Cannes Film Festival.
+Kokuho has been officially selected for the 57th Directors' Fortnight at the 78th Cannes Film Festival.

 Following Natsuzora, Yoshizawa was announced to join another morning drama, The Ghost Writer's Wife, as Yuichi Nishikori, an English teacher who will have a major impact on the lives of the heroines Toki Matsuno (Akari Takaishi) and Heaven (Tommy Bastow).
 His second morning drama is scheduled to air in the second half of 2025.

+Personal life

+Yoshizawa was questioned by the police after an incident on December 30, 2024 where he had drunkenly entered a neighbor's unlocked apartment without permission, mistaking the unit as his own, to use their restroom.
+As a result, Asahi Beer dropped their endorsement deal with him and Shochiku delayed Babanba Banban Vampire movie initially set to release on February 14, 2025.
+On the other hand, Iris Ohyama announced that it would continue its commercials contract with him thanks to longstanding mutual trust, earning praise online.
+Yoshizawa and his neighbor reached settlement outside of court and he has since moved out from the apartment building.